alexpdp7/alexpdp7/programming/python/python_modules_primer.md

 Altering the "system" Python environment can break such software.
 Do not run `sudo pip install` with root privileges unless you know why you need this.

-If you use a modern `pip` (or use the `pip install --user` command), you can install libraries to the "user" Python environment.
+If you use a modern `pip` (or use the `--user` option), you can install libraries to the "user" Python environment.
 However, this is problematic because a Python environment can only contain a single version of a Python library.
 If you have two different Python programs that different versions of the same library, then these two programs cannot coexist in the "user" Python environment.